Visas

 Employer Sponsor Visas

-The 482 is designed to quickly address staff shortages in your business it has replaced the 457.
-Depending on which occupation you need filled, the visa can be granted for up to 2 or 4 years.
+The 482 is designed to quickly address staff shortages in your business.
+Depending on which occupation you need filled, the visa can be granted for up to 2 or up to 4 years.
 There are some obligations that come with sponsoring a foreign worker.
 We don’t find any of them too offensive but certainly if you talk to a lawyer/agent and they don’t bring them up, please proceed with extreme caution.

 A candidate must have at least 2 years’ work experience to qualify for this visa, sometimes more.